Practical Guide to Sending Caring Contacts

 Finding an existing Caring Contacts service

 Our aim is to make sending Caring Contacts almost as effortless as receiving them.
-Though we may never fully achieve that, [this platform] securely tracks all the necessary details, ensuring that the correct messages are sent to the appropriate individuals at the right moment.
+Mosio for CC securely tracks all the necessary details for a Caring Contacts intervention, ensuring that the correct messages are sent to the appropriate individuals as scheduled.
 It alerts you with a secure link to key information to know what to do when someone responds.
-[The platform] allows for secure replies from both phones and computers.
+Mosio allows for secure replies from both phones and computers, and includes “click to call” functionality to facilitate phone calls as needed.

 Create a Manual System: Design and Develop Your Own Manual System